 It is important to share that, in the event our government prevents us from welcoming students on-campus, our ministry continues.
 We believe in high quality education that helps our students get accepted into great universities.
 We also recognize the critical importance of spiritual development and mental health for our students as they grow into adulthood and become future leaders.

 How have teachers/faculty members been trained to follow the COVID-19 guidelines?

-As part of our Professional Development, faculty will have training prior to school starting to review guidelines and protocols to return to on-campus instruction safely.
+As part of our Professional Development, faculty will be provided ongoing training opportunities to review guidelines and protocols to continue on-campus instruction safely.

 Sanitation & Safety

 Will students, faculty, and staff be required to wear a face-covering?